Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Key Challenges Open Problems

-\paragraph{Transparency.} We have seen a variety of tasks that can be solved or at least supported through machine learning methods.
-Nevertheless, if it is not clear for the participants how methods are used, what they do in the process and how they make decisions, it can have an impact on the process and lead to trust issues \citep{ORBi-ca9c331b-d6ec-426d-9db3-4a17bb7ab193}.
-Explainable machine learning is an own branch of research that is studied by many researchers, yet it is not common to use machine learning methods that are transparent to those who use it.
+\paragraph{Transparency.} We have seen a variety of tasks that can be solved or at least supported through ML methods.
+Nevertheless, if it is not clear for the participants how methods are used, what they do in the process and how they make decisions, it can have an impact on the process and lead to trust issues~\citep{ORBi-ca9c331b-d6ec-426d-9db3-4a17bb7ab193, gambrell2025ai}.
+Explainable ML is an own branch of research that is studied by many researchers, yet it is not common to use ML methods that are transparent to those who use it. \

 \paragraph{Lack of Data.} In order to train models that support participation processes, up-to-date data on current issues and of high quality is necessary.
 Communes would profit from sharing their newest data, but data protection policies do not always allow free sharing of discussion data.